 This vehicle is aptly named “Future Truck 2025” because the automaker has plans on bringing it to the market by 2025.
 However, first, they must wait for laws to be enacted that will allow autonomous vehicles to share roadways with human-controlled vehicles.

 Self-Driving Vehicles Feature Familiar Yet Advanced Technology

 Several technologies can be found in the self-driving motorhome that allows it to perform autonomous operations.
 The Highway Pilot is a system embedded in these Mercedes-Benz’s allows the driver to switch it to autonomous or hands-free mode.
 To allow the vehicle to self-drive alongside other vehicles, the Highway Pilot uses vehicle-to-vehicle communication via Wi-Fi, short range and full range radar at the front and lateral radar on both sides.

 The Wi-Fi has a range of 1,640 feet, the short range and full range radar have a range of 230 and the lateral radar has a range of 197 feet.
 This Wi-Fi and radar is also used to communicate with other vehicles to prepare for upcoming traffic jams or construction.
 Driverless motorhomes also have a front camera mounted underneath the windshield.
 Additionally, the motorhome has all of the creature comforts found in other luxury motorhomes, such as shiny wood floors, touch panels, ambient lighting and enough space for a family to live and relax in.

 Driverless Vehicles Have a Promising Future

-Southeast Financial specializes in financing RVs, motor homes, boats, and more.
-Contact us today for all you financing and insurance needs.
+We specialize in financing RVs, motor homes, boats, and more.
+Contact Southeast Financial today for all your financing and insurance needs.